Mutemath: 2011–present

 After completing the tour with Twenty One Pilots, the band announced their first remix album Changes.
 The album consists of new versions of tracks from Vitals with contributions from Yachtclub, JT Daly, and Flint Eastwood and features the new title track as the single from the release.
 The album was released on September 23, 2016.

 On May 3, 2017, Roy Mitchell-Cárdenas announced his departure from MuteMath and the group announced that Jonathan Allen would be joining the group on tour starting May 6, 2017.

 Mutemath began posting snippets of a new song on their official website on June 4, 2017 counting down to the release of the single "Hit Parade" on June 6, 2017.
 The press release for the song revealed that it is the first single from the group's upcoming fifth studio album, Play Dead, to be released September 8, 2017.
 Meany stated that the record took five years to record and work on it began before their 2015 release Vitals.
 The album release will be accompanied by a fall headlining tour.
 The tour was announced on June 12, 2017, and will include dates in the United Kingdom, Europe, and the United States.

 On August 8, 2017, Paul Meany announced that Darren King left the band and would not be accompanying Mutemath on the Play Dead Live Tour.
 Paul Meany later stated he would be continuing to make music under the name Mutemath as a solo project.

 On November 19, 2018, Paul Meany released a video for a new song "Voice In the Silence", and a new four song EP of the same name was released on December 5, 2018.
 This EP was the first Mutemath release as a solo project of Paul Meany.
 The limited-pressing vinyl version of the Voice in the Silence EP contained four bonus tracks that were not included on the streaming version of the EP.
 "Love Light a Way" was released in December 2021.
+Meany later announced a solo album under his own name, titled Motivational Speaker, that was originally set to release in 2023.
+It was delayed multiple times; in the interim, Meany announced and released the Distance EP in late 2024 under the Mutemath brand, named for a bonus track from the Voice in the Silence EP that received a wide release for the first time on the Distance EP.